 A few years ago I posted a recipe for Vegemite brownies on my website, which raised some eyebrows.
 Yes, the use of this yeasty, uber-umami sandwich spread in a brownie is surprising, but it brings a complex depth of flavor that is quite unique.
-These soy sauce brownies are of a similar ilk—where salt is widely used to amplify the “chocolatey” flavors in desserts, soy sauce brings a rich caramel glow.
-The taste very much resembles salted caramel.
-This brownie is gluten free, by way of nutty almond meal and a gluten-free soy sauce.
-There are many different gluten-free soy sauces on the market and they all work well in this recipe.–Hetty McKinnon
+These soy sauce brownies are of a similar ilk—where salt is widely used to amplify the “chocolatey” flavors in desserts, soy sauce brings a rich caramel glow.–Hetty McKinnon

 - 1 cup almond meal